 Tuesday, September 27 from 3:30 - 5:30pm on Mott Lawn

 Tuesday, October 25 from 3:30 - 5:30pm on Mott Lawn

 Tuesday, November 15 from 3:30 - 5:30pm on Mott Lawn

 Cal Poly Food Pantry

 The Cal Poly Food Pantry is open Monday-Friday from 8:30AM to 5:00PM.
 The Food Pantry is located in the lower level of the Health Center and is a part of the Cal Poly Hunger Program which ensures that all students have access to nutritious meals every day in order to stay focused on their success at Cal Poly.
-The Food Pantry is a service designed to assist students who are experiencing food insecurity due to a financial struggle.
-Thanks to our partnership with the SLO Food Bank, generous donors, and a community of volunteers, students can choose from a wide variety of packages and canned foods, frozen meals, and personal hygiene products.
-Food Pantry staff can also connect students with other resources if their needs are more demanding.
+Thanks to our partnership with the SLO Food Bank, generous donors, and a community of volunteers, students can choose from a variety of fresh produce, packaged and canned foods, frozen meals, and personal hygiene products.
+Food Pantry staff can also connect students with additional food resources.